 Mental and Behavioral health support

-Firefighters go about their jobs with a supreme sense of confidence – a trait that allows them to go above and beyond to keep their communities safe.
-But that feeling of invincibility sometimes allows firefighters to bottle up too much of their emotions without knowing how to deal with them.
-We want all Cherry Hill Professional Firefighters and their families to know they are supported with multiple confidential resources during emotionally charged times.
+Members of the Cherry Hill Fire Department can expect to encounter situations and calls for duty that will cause both physical and emotional stress and strain.
+Members approach their jobs with a supreme sense of confidence – a trait that enables them to go above and beyond to keep their communities safe.
+However, that feeling of invincibility sometimes allows them to bottle up too much of their emotions without knowing how to manage them.

 These emotional times can include, but are not limited to: